General Attendance Policies

 Any personal property is solely the responsibility of the owner.
 Neither NSSF nor the SHOT Show is responsible for the loss or damage of any property in the press room, coat check area or press conference room.
 Also, no personal items may be left in the press room office area.
 Only authorized NSSF communications staff is allowed in this area.

-Media can access press kits, news releases and other exhibitor-provided press materials prior to, during and after the show in the new Digital Press Kit section.
+Media can access press kits, news releases and other exhibitor-provided press materials prior to, during and after the show in the Digital Press Kit section of your Media Planner.
 During the show, dedicated computer stations in the press room will allow viewing and printing of exhibitor press materials.

 Exhibitors can upload materials to the Digital Press Kit via the link in the Exhibitor Dashboard.
 All press materials are subject to approval by the NSSF communications team.
 NSSF reserves the right to refuse placement of any exhibitor or industry press materials on the Digital Press Kit site or that is being distributed in the SHOT Show press conference room or other show locations.

 NSSF makes downloadable photographs of the SHOT Show, NSSF State of the Industry presentation and select other show events on this photo site during and after the show.
 Media is welcome to use these photographs at no cost in appropriate coverage of the show.

 Press Conferences will be conducted in the show’s press conference room, San Paolo #3401, located at Venetian Level 3, across from the press room.
 Exhibitors may also schedule press conferences in their booths or other meeting rooms.
 NSSF keeps a record only of press conferences that are scheduled using the online reservation system for the show’s official press conference room.